vsenger/quarkus-workshop/README.md

 Using the default `application.properties` like this is a simple way to configure your application, but we can also use profiles, environment variables and many [other configuration sources](https://quarkus.io/guides/config) supported by Quarkus.

-Now let's change the function template to use the VPC created by the network stack.
+Now let's change the PiggyBank function template to use the VPC created by the network stack.
 Create a SAM template file named `template.yaml`.
 Observe that it is essentially the same template, adding the network properties.

 ```yaml